 Other must-try barbecue joints include the original Kansas City trifecta: Gates Bar-B-Q, where you’ll be greeted with a hearty “Hi, may I help you?”; Arthur Bryant’s, where the Kansas City barbecue tradition began; and Joe’s KC, which, in addition to operating out of the original gas station location in Kansas City, Kan., also has sit-down restaurants in Leawood and Olathe.
 If you go to the gas station, be prepared to wait—but it’s worth it!

 If you’re craving a classic steak dinner, J. Gilbert’s Wood-Fired Steaks and Seafood in Overland Park is a perennial favorite.
 The restaurant specializes in Midwestern-raised, USDA prime-aged black Angus beef that’s perfectly cooked over an open wood fire grill.
-The extensive sides menu includes classics like Yukon mashed potatoes and grilled asparagus alongside more inventive options like roasted carrots with honey sriracha butter and crystalized mint or a spicy zucchini bake.
+The extensive sides menu includes classics like Yukon mashed potatoes and grilled asparagus alongside more inventive options like roasted carrots with honey sriracha butter and crystallized mint or a spicy zucchini bake.
 And if you can, save room for dessert.
 Try the seven-layer coconut cake, a towering treat!

 Wood-fired steaks are also the specialty at J. Alexanders, located in Overland Park.
 The upscale ambiance is the perfect accompaniment to a wide-ranging menu that includes steaks, prime rib, burgers and specialties like rotisserie chicken, grilled pork tenderloin and grilled salmon.
 Featured selections rotate regularly, including dishes like seafood czarina or grilled fish with mango papaya salsa.